lake-wg/edhoc/draft-ietf-lake-edhoc.md

 00
 ~~~~~~~~~~~~~~~~~~~~~~~

-The cipher suite selected by the Initiator is the most preferred:
+The selected cipher suite is a subset of the supported cipher suites indicated by the Initiator.
+Since the selected and supported coincide, SUITES_I consists only of that suite.

 ~~~~~~~~~~~~~~~~~~~~~~~
 Selected Cipher Suite (int)